Itchy skin during pregnancy affects many women! We’ve compiled some great ways for you to deal with this problem.

 When you have itchy skin, using hot or warm water is a really bad idea.
 Hot water dries out your skin, which can worsen your problem.

 Try bathing with water at room temperature!
-Additionally, another great way to relieve your itch is by applying cold compresses on your belly.
+Additionally, another great way to relieve your itch is by applying cold compresses to your belly.

 2. Reduce the use of Sodium Lauryl Sulfate (SLS)